yard-turkey/examples-and-blogs/examples/aws-s3-provisioner/README.md

 the Owner Secret and Namespace, and the AWS Region.

 #### Greenfield Example:
+For Greenfield, a new, dynamic bucket will be generated.

 1. Create the Kubernetes StorageClass for the Provisioner.
 ```yaml
 kind: StorageClass